grumpyjames/birding-almanac/features/a-200-bird-year/part-33-moare.md

   <img
     src="33-temmincks-arse.png"
     class="figure-img img-fluid rounded"
-    alt="Hilariously, this photo of its arse is the best we managed."/>
+    alt="Hilariously, this photo of its backside is the best we managed."/>
   <figcaption class="figure-caption text-center">
-    Hilariously, this photo of its arse is the best we managed.
+    Hilariously, this photo of its backside is the best we managed.
   </figcaption>
 </figure>